Christian Lopez (musician): Red Arrow (2017)

 On September 22, 2017, Lopez released his second album entitled, Red Arrow, this time using producer Marshall Altman, known for his work with Marc Broussard and Frankie Ballard.
 Guests include Vince Gill's guitar on "Still on Its Feet," and The Milk Carton Kids Kenneth Pattengale's guitar and vocals on "Caramel."

 Rolling Stone said that Red Arrow "flies straight through multiple eras of rock, pop and country.
 Organic sounds are favored over electronics, while Lopez's versatile guitar playing provides a millennial take on everything from Eighties rock to timeless folk.
 Sly, generation-bridging vocals are the common thread, and as interest in Americana rises, Lopez could connect the dots for many young listeners."

 The music magazine also earlier named Lopez "One of the 10 New Country Artists You Need To Know".

-Among the 2017 tour dates, and just before the release of Red Arrow in September 2017, Lopez joined 300 acts on the bill of Americana Fest in Nashville.
+Among the 2017 tour dates, and just before the release of Red Arrow in September 2017, Lopez joined 300 acts on the bill of AmericanaFest in Nashville, once again receiving a "Best Things We Saw" title from Rolling Stone Country.